frePPLe/frepple/doc/user-guide/command-reference.rst

 The exported file can be imported back with the task described just below.

+Optionally, you can make your dataset anonymous during the export to hide sensitive company data.
+All entities then be renamed during the export.
+It remains ABSOLUTELY NECESSARY to carefully review the generated spreadsheet and to remove any sensitive data that is still left, such as descriptions, categories, custom attributes.

 This command is available only in the user interface:

 * Execution screen: